kaylah176/Project_2/README.md

 spotify_filter = spotify.loc[(spotify['artist_genre'] != '0') & (spotify['country'] != 'Global') & (spotify['language'] != 'Global')]

 ## 3. Data Exploration
-In our data exploration phase, we concentrated on both numerical and categorical features to investigate potential correlations with streams.
+In our data exploration phase, we concentrated on our four key features and streams to investigate potential correlations within our dataset.
 However, through our analysis the heatmap revealed minimal to no correlation between features and streams.
-Following this realization, we opted to narrow down our data scope to four key features: country, region, artist genre, and language.
-This refinement will help our dataset, making it more manageable for further analysis in the following section.
+Following this realization, we opted to picking the top ten of our four key features data set: 'country', 'region', 'artist genre', and 'language'.

 <img width="640" alt="Screenshot 2024-04-08 at 6 49 28 PM" src="https://github.com/kaylah176/Project_2/assets/152752672/1f00204f-29a6-4c9d-a660-d99bd5869ef8">